-Initially, we will focus on these three "departments" (see below) – Physical Health, Wellness, and Research – drawing on the many resourceful, creative people in our community who have earned their MDs and PhDs in living with FSHD.
+We will focus on three "departments" (see below) – Physical Health, Wellness, and Research – drawing on the many resourceful, creative people in our community who have earned their MDs and PhDs in living with FSHD.
 Over time, we expect to establish new departments to address additional areas where we see a thirst for knowledge.
 Your input and suggestions are very much welcome.
 This is YOUR university!

 8:00 - 9:00 PM ET This monthly meeting is for those of you who are providing care to loved ones with FSHD.
 This virtual meeting is a safe and supportive space to share your experiences, challenges, and helpful tips with other caregivers.
 Please respect our rules restricting this meeting to caregivers (or "sharegivers," as Isaac Prilleltensky has proposed, because providing care to loved ones is a two-way street).
 Because we don't want to publicly post the Zoom meeting link (to…Find out more »

 This is our monthly Zoom meeting on Wellness, held on the second Monday of each month at 5:00-6:00 pm ET (if Monday is a national holiday, the meeting will be held on Tuesday).
 It is open to everyone in the FSHD community.
 This is your time to enjoy the company of fellow FSHers, share challenges, talk about what works for you, and feel validated and supported in whatever you may be going through.
 If you are interested, please register by…Find out more »